-- 1. Each exhibitor will be allowed to enter the following in the Rate of Gain contest: - 2.
-Steer or Market Heifer may weigh up to 4 animals. - 3.
-Barrow or Market Gilt may weigh up to 5 animals.
-A barrow weighing over 85 pounds at initial weigh in will not be eligible to compete in the Rate of Gain contest. - 4.
-Market Lamb (ewe or wether) may weigh up to 4 animals. - a.
-Market Goat (doe or wether) may weigh up to 4 animals. - b.
-All animals must be weighed and weight recorded by Extension Staff on set dates.
-The final weigh-in will be made on Sunday, July 6, 2025, at the fairgrounds. - c.
-All animals in the Rate of Gain contest will be ear tagged or tattooed at the initial weigh in. - 5.
+- 1. Each exhibitor will be allowed to enter the following in the Rate of Gain contest: - Steer or Market Heifer may weigh up to 4 animals. - Barrow or Market Gilt may weigh up to 5 animals.
+A barrow weighing over 85 pounds at initial weigh in will not be eligible to compete in the Rate of Gain contest. - Market Lamb (ewe or wether) may weigh up to 4 animals. - Market Goat (doe or wether) may weigh up to 4 animals. - 2.
+All market animals must be weighed, and weight recorded, by Extension Staff on set dates.
+The final weigh-in will be made on Sunday, July 7, 2024, at the fairgrounds. - 3.
+All market animals in the Rate of Gain contest will be ear tagged or tattooed at the initial weigh in. - 4.
 Weights of the animal will be calculated on average pounds gained per day.